tea7010/MyLearning/english/writing.md

 * I felt we need a small table for not only camping but picnic when we went to a picnic today.
 We went to a close beach to hang around when tide is low, and put floor mat on the ground.
 We brough some food, and they were great, but I though it would have beeen more confortable and enojoyable if we had a even small table.
 I will search a compact but looking good table this week.
 * I felt that we need a small table not only for camping but also for picnics after we went on one today.
 We went to a nearby beach to hang out during low tide and laid a floor mat on the ground.
 We brought some food, which was great, but I thought it would have been more comfortable and enjoyable if we had even a small table.
 I’ll look for a compact yet stylish table this week.

+* My favorite shokz earbuds were broken after a half year heavy use.
+I almost used them all the time and enjoyed listening podcasts.
+I have already ordered a new pair of the same model of the headsets.
+I cannot think the life without them.
+* My favorite Shokz earbuds broke after about half a year of heavy use.
+I used them almost all the time and enjoyed listening to podcasts.
+I’ve already ordered a new pair of the same model.
+I can’t imagine life without them.